JuliusNixi/merry-christmas-cpp/README.md

 ![Error: 'demo_screenshot.png' not found.](https://raw.githubusercontent.com/JuliusNixi/merry-christmas-cpp/main/demo_screenshot.png)

 ## How to Download & Install:
-This program does not require any installation!
-It's a standalone .exe file which only needs to be downloaded and executed.
+If you have the basic Windows C++ libraries instlled, this program does not require any other installation!
+It's a standalone pre-compiled .exe file which only needs to be downloaded and executed.
 To do download:

 1. Download this repo.
 You can do it in many different ways, the easiest is to click on 'Code' and then 'Download ZIP'.
 2. If you have downloaded the .ZIP file extract it to any location you want.
 If you cloned this repo with git (or other ways) you should have the folder ready to use (already unzipped).